j54j6/ESP8266_LittleFSFileHandler/README.md

  Auto generated instance of Filemanager is "FM" - you can redefine it in filemanager.h...

-Most functionalities i describe as comment in filemanager.h - and most of the functions are self-explaining If you need some help or want to give some feedback - open Issue or visit me on TS -> ts.microcont.de
+Most functionalities I describe as comment in filemanager.h - and most of the functions are self-explaining If you need some help or want to give some feedback - open an Issue